Compliance · Last updated June 4, 2026

 Patient data & infrastructure

 Patient health information (PHI) is handled in accordance with HIPAA.
-Patient medical records — including clinical history, encounter notes, and prescriptions — are created, maintained, and controlled by OpenLoop Healthcare Partners, PC (the HIPAA Covered Entity providing medical services).
-Pallas Health (Brentmoor, Inc.) operates the technology platform and acts as a HIPAA Business Associate to OpenLoop under an executed Business Associate Addendum.
+Patient medical records — including clinical history, encounter notes, and prescriptions — are created, maintained, and controlled by our contracted clinical partner network (the HIPAA Covered Entity providing medical services).
+Pallas Health (Brentmoor, Inc.) operates the technology platform and acts as a HIPAA Business Associate to the clinical partner under an executed Business Associate Addendum.
 Pallas executes downstream Business Associate Agreements with each subcontractor that handles PHI on our behalf.

-• Clinical platform & EHR: OpenLoop Healthcare Partners, PC and its affiliated state-licensed professional corporations operate the clinical workflow and electronic health record system used by prescribing clinicians.
-All individual patient medical records are created and maintained in OpenLoop's EHR and remain under OpenLoop's control.
+- Clinical platform & EHR: Our contracted clinical partner network (Lion MD) and the CareValidate clinical-operations platform operate the clinical workflow and electronic health record system used by prescribing clinicians.
+All individual patient medical records are created and maintained in the partner's EHR and remain under the partner's control.

 Data in transit is protected with TLS 1.2+.
 Database encryption at rest is provided by the underlying vendors.
 Detailed information on data retention, patient access rights, and deletion is in our privacy policy.